Applications for our Small Grant are now open

 - Dr Claire Seedhouse, Associate Professor within Division of Cancer and Stem Cells, University of Nottingham.
 She is Principle Investigator and research group leader in Blood Cancer at the University of Nottingham.

-- Dr Joseph R. Slupsky, Reader in Department of Molecular and Clinical Cancer Medicine, University of Liverpool.
+- Professor Joseph R. Slupsky, Reader in Department of Molecular and Clinical Cancer Medicine, University of Liverpool.
 He is Principal Investigator of the Liverpool Blood Disease Biobank and Academic Lead University of Liverpool Technology Directorate Cell Sorting and Flow/Mass Cytometry Facility.